jundalisay/superblist/content/en/research/aristotle/metaphysics/book-11/part-12.md

 For the successive succeeds something and is something later; 'one' does not succeed 'two', nor the first day of the month the second.

 That which, being successive, touches, is contiguous.
 (Since all change is between opposites, and these are either contraries or contradictories, and there is no middle term for contradictories, clearly that which is between is between contraries.)
 The continuous is a species of the contiguous.

 I call two things continuous when the limits of each, with which they touch and by which they are kept together, become one and the same, so that plainly the continuous is found in the things out of which a unity naturally arises in virtue of their contact.

-Plainly the successive is the first of these concepts (for the successive does not necessarily touch, but that which touches is successive; and if a thing is continuous, it touches, but if it touches, it is not necessarily continuous; and in things in which there is no touching, there is no organic unity); therefore a point is not the same as a unit; for contact belongs to points, but not to units, which have only succession; and there is something between two of the former, but not between two of the latter.
+Plainly, the successive is the first of these concepts (for the successive does not necessarily touch, but that which touches is successive; and if a thing is continuous, it touches, but if it touches, it is not necessarily continuous; and in things in which there is no touching, there is no organic unity);

+Therefore, a point is not the same as a unit.
+This is because contact belongs to points, but not to units, which have only succession; and there is something between two of the former, but not between two of the latter.